 9 – Prepare for Transportation Time

 Whether you are staying at a Disney Resort or driving in from offsite, be sure to allow yourself plenty of transportation time.
-Traffic will be heavy on all forms of transportation, from cars on the road to long lines to get on a Disney’s buses, boats, monorail, or Skyliner.
-Just a courtesy tip – if you are in standing room only transportation and are healthy and able to stand, you might want to think about offering your seat to an elderly person, child, or someone pregnant.
+Traffic will be heavy on all forms of transportation, from cars on the road to long lines to get on Disney’s buses, boats, monorail, or Skyliner.
+Just a courtesy tip – if you are in standing room only transportation and are healthy and able to stand, you might want to consider offering your seat to an elderly person, child, or someone pregnant.
 You will make their day even more magical!

 10 – Prepare for Children in Tow

 If you have a child cruising through the park with you during Christmas break, the very best thing you can do to survive the crowds is be ready for their inevitable meltdowns.
 Pack a backpack with simple new toys (Dollar Store!), plenty of snacks, and lots of water to keep them hydrated.
-Prepare for the weather being warm or cold with sunscreen and jackets.
+Prepare for the weather to be warm or cold with sunscreen and jackets.
 And most importantly, let them rest when needed.
 This means someone might have to sit with them in a quiet space to let them nap in the stroller or in your arms – but it will be worth it when they wake up refreshed.

 11 – Avoid Iconic Spots

 We understand that you’ll want to capture that magical family photo in front of iconic spots such as Cinderella Castle.
 Snap a photo early, if possible, and move on from these popular areas.
 If you are traveling with a large family or group, you’ll want to arrange meet-up spots that are not considered popular areas.
 For example, instead of meeting up in front of the Cinderella Castle, meet up in front of the Country Bear Jamboree.
 Love those cute bears!